React-Automation-Studio/React-Automation-Studio/docs/testing/manual-tests/manual-tests.md

 ```
   Checklist

-- [ ] check version numbers are correct
 - [ ] verify all the widgets work
 - [ ] verify all the demos work
 - [ ] verify that repeatedly refreshing the screen that widgets connect to their pvs